 After you have activated your Battler Account, you will be sent an email from Med-

 Proctor that will include all forms you will need for the medical portion of your

 Note about prescriptions: Many medications that are available in other countries are only available in the United States when prescribed by an American physician.
 Many more go by different trade names.
 Please ask your doctor or pharmacist to translate all of your medications into English.
 If you are bringing medications with you, be sure they are clearly marked.
 We will help you find a local physician to write new prescriptions here.

-Health care in the United States is really expensive.
+Health care in the United States is very expensive.
 As a result, all students in the United States are required to have health insurance.
 International students are not eligible to purchase plans through the federal marketplace (also known as Obamacare).
 You must provide Alderson Broaddus with a health insurance policy that will cover you in the United States.
 If your parents’ coverage will cover you while studying in the U.S., we will need proof of that coverage.
-That is not the usual case, so you will most likely need to purchase coverage from a company in or who does business in the U.S.
+That is not the usual case, so you will most likely need to purchase coverage from a company in in, or who does business, in the U.S.